Moravská Sázava

 The Moravská Sázava is a river in the Czech Republic, a right tributary of the Morava River.
 It flows through the Pardubice and Olomouc regions.
 It is 53.9 km long.

 Etymology

 There are several theories about the origin of the name.
 One of the more likely theories says that the name could be derived from the Proto-Slavic verb sadjati (modern Czech sázet, usazovat), meaning 'to sediment', 'to sink to the bottom'.
 According to another theory, the name has its basis in the Celtic word sathá, which meant 'grove', 'forest', as well as 'swarming', 'flickering'.
-The attribute "Moravská" (indicating its affiliation both to Moravia and to the Morava River) distinguishes the river from the Sázava River.
+The prefix "Moravská" (indicating its affiliation both to Moravia and to the Morava River) distinguishes the river from the Sázava River.